- Travel and Places»

 My grandparents when they traveled took a few photographs but they largely relied upon picking up postcards of places that they visited and in which they stayed while on vacation.
-Both of these vintage postcards above show the same lodging from different angles.
-On the back of both the same is written...
+Both of these vintage postcards below show the same lodging from different angles.
+On the back of both the same thing is written.

 Coronado Motor Hotel